burgundythedev/MovieDB-Watchlist-Rtk-Query-Typescript/README.md

 ## Features

-- **RTX for State Management:** Utilizing RTX for efficient and powerful state management.
 - **Redux Toolkit:** Employing Redux Toolkit for streamlined state handling.
 - **SASS with BEM Methodology:** Using SASS with BEM methodology for maintainable and scalable styling.
 - **MovieDB API Integration:** Seamless integration with the MovieDB API for real-time movie information.